 One of the most popular hiking destinations in Pallas-Yllästunturi National Park is the 55-km-long Hetta-Pallas Hiking Trail.
 The route for this trail was outlined in 1934.
 The trail leads over fells, sometimes descending to the ravines below to once again as if to prepare hikers for the breathtaking view from the top of the next fell.
 The trail is marked with arrow signs.

+The distances between the huts are longer in the winter trail than in the summer trail.
 The trail is marked with a wooden cross in open areas and in wooded areas with a blue triangle painted in trees.
+Winter routes are not suitable for summer hiking because they often run on wet soils.

 The ski season starts in mid-February and will continue until the end of April.
-Winter routes are not suitable for summer hiking because they often run on wet soils.